CakeBrewery/base-react/README.md

 # base-react
 My vision of a bare-bones React dev environment with Webpack.
 Just the boiler-plate. :)

+Includes support for ES2015, JSX, and CSS modules.

 ## Requirements
 - Have Node version 4+ and NPM version 3+ installed.